 By MICHEL SPINGLER and SYLVIA HUI

-CALAIS, France (AP) — At least 31 migrants bound for Britain died Wednesday when their boat sank in the English Channel, in what France’s interior minister called the biggest migration tragedy on the dangerous crossing to date.
+CALAIS, France (AP) — At least 31 migrants bound for Britain died Wednesday when their boat sank in the English Channel, in what France’s interior minister called the biggest tragedy involving migrants on the dangerous crossing to date.

 Interior Minister Gerald Darmanin said 34 people were believed to have been on the boat.
 Authorities found 31 bodies — including those of five women and a young girl — and two survivors, he said.
 One person appeared to still be missing.
 The nationalities of the travelers was not immediately known.

 Ever-increasing numbers of people fleeing conflict or poverty in Afghanistan, Sudan, Iraq, Eritrea or elsewhere are risking the perilous journey in small, unseaworthy craft from France, hoping to win asylum or find better opportunities in Britain.
-The crossings have tripled this year compared to 2020, and another 106 migrants were rescued in French waters on Wednesday alone.
+The crossings have tripled this year compared to 2020.

-A joint French-British search operation for survivors of the sinking was called off late Wednesday.
+A joint French-British search operation for survivors was called off late Wednesday.
 Both countries cooperate to stem migration across the Channel but also accuse each other of not doing enough — and the issue is often used by politicians on both sides pushing an anti-migration agenda.

 Four suspected traffickers were arrested Wednesday on suspicion of being linked to the sunken boat, Darmanin told reporters in the French port city of Calais.
 He said two of the suspects later appeared in court.